Skip to Main Content

 The Partnership, Inc.

-Carmen Arce is the Chief Operating Officer of The Partnership, Inc., a Boston based organization focused on attracting, developing, and retaining professionals of color in the region and beyond.
+Carmen Arce is the Chief Operating Officer of The Partnership, a Boston-based organization dedicated to attracting, developing, and retaining professionals at all levels in the careers.

-Originally from Mexico, Carmen graduated with a LL.B from Universidad Panamericana Law School in Guadalajara Mexico, a LL.M from Suffolk University Law School, and a MALD degree from The Fletcher School of Law and Diplomacy focusing on International Development – Social and Political Change.
+A native of Mexico, Carmen holds a LL.B from Universidad Panamericana, an LL.M from Suffolk University Law School, and a MALD from The Fletcher School of Law and Diplomacy at Tufts University, with a focus on international development.
+She lives in Watertown, MA with her daughter Pilar.

 Heather P. Campion